 Franchising Trend Continues to Grow

-Franchising contributes in excess of £17 billion to the UK economy.
+Franchising Trend Continues to grow contributing in excess of £17 billion to the UK economy.

 This is a £2 billion increase from the last statistics in 2015 proving that franchised businesses continue to make an important contribution to the local economy of all UK regions.